Love Island Australia is back for a second season and we cannot wait for more drama and single hotties looking for love.

 So you want to go on a reality show for fame and cash?
 While your Instagram followers might swell, don't count on the same happening to your bank account.

-Tayla and Grant walked away with $50,000 last night (no winners in the history of Love Island have chosen to keep all the prize money), what did the rest of the contestants take home?
+Last year's winners Tayla and Grant walked away with $50,000 (no winners in the history of Love Island have chosen to keep all the prize money), but what did the rest of the contestants take home?

 On reality shows like The Bachelor, Married At First Sight or My Kitchen Rules, contestants get paid diddly squat, but a few ex-contestants have admitted some of their living costs are covered while they're on the show so they're not left destitute by the experience—emphasis on some.